everytrade-io/everytrade-pages/README.md

 # [WhaleBooks](https://whalebooks.com/) - Release Notes
 NOTE: To get notified quickly about new releases and other important information join our [WhaleBooks Telegram channel](https://t.me/whalebooks).
 NEW: Meet other users and join [WhaleBooks Community channel](https://signal.group/#CjQKIMPn0vQhrkiu12KtqYl1AS-de2EZA2mtG7N8usA2FrnyEhAZorgA3oCTtJ8ZLjZw7MOV).

+## Version 2025.03.080749

+We have been supporting rules and calculations with the time test for a long time.
+Now we calculate detailed time test values directly on the portfolio.
+Specifically, for each open and closed position we express the amount of a particular cryptocurrency and its realized gain/loss within the time test.
+You can thus quickly learn how much of each cryptocurrency meets the time test according to your tax residency rules.
+And reflect the information in your strategy based on that.
+In the Tax Report, in addition to the tax base, we also list the total value of the cryptocurrency that meets the time test and was exempt from tax.

+Important note: If you are trading, the time test can in principle be calculated using the FIFO, HIFO, LIFO methods for the valuation of the acquisition cost.
+In order to correctly transfer the time test information, you need to reload the portfolio balances from the beginning of your history.
+This is from the oldest portfolio to the most recent.

+It is now possible to copy portfolio balances between different costing methods.
+Specifically between FIFO, HIFO, LIFO models.
+For example, if you need to switch between HIFO > LIFO, you no longer need to change the methodology of your entire history to do so.
+But instead continuously build up through the next period.
+Without making changes to previous periods.

+In the tax rules settings, we have added a default FIAT currency in which newly imported remuneration transactions will be valued.
+Specifically STAKE REWARD, REWARD, EARN, AIRDROP, FORK.
+A new section called Valuation has been added in the details of these transaction types.
+It contains the pre-existing acquisition values of the valuation transaction.
+In addition, it now contains an editable FIAT currency in which the transaction will be valued.
+This allows you to individually decide on the global and individual currency settings for the valuation of reward type transactions.

+In cooperation with professional users, we have designed and created an accounting report in the new format of the accounting software ABRA Flexi.
+This supports other accounting software into which you can import crypto transactions in native format.

+The Binance API connector now offers the preference to synchronize without having to specify traded pairs.
+The feature is experimental.
+And only available to customers with paid pricing plans.
+Please also note that due to the inefficiency of the entire Binance API, it is advisable to back up all your transactions to CSV exports.
+BUT, remember that there are multiple Binance exports available by transaction type.

+By saving your user settings, your interface will be the same as you left it last time you logged in.
+And that includes the last positions of active portfolios, organizations, tables and more.
+Wherever you log in.

+The application is being prepared for the introduction of pricing plans.
+All existing accounts have undergone a migration of existing plan management data from the organization to the application account.
+You will now see your account with Obsolete FREE, PRO, TRIAL pricing plans.
+When the application is completely ready for this change, you will be notified when your temporary pricing plan is about to expire.
+And you will be prompted to manually migrate to the new price plan type.
+The price plan overview and comparison page has also been updated.
+Explanatory information about each feature has been added.

+### New Features
+ETD-39 [connectors] Supported traded currency pairs in the Binance connector.
+ETD-261 [my profile] Storing the user interface configuration.
+ETD-1414 [rewards] Currency of Reward Acquisition.
+ETD-1466 [connectors] KvaPay API.
+ETD-1500 [portfolios] Copying portfolio balances between portfolios with the FIFO, HIFO, LIFO purchase price calculation method.
+ETD-1511 [imports] KvaPay CSV support.
+ETD-1517 [reports] ABRA Flexi Accounting Report.
+ETD-1546 [containers] Pocket app CSV import.
+ETD-1574 [containers] Add support for Trezor Suite CSV format.
+ETD-1578 [containers] Change invest XLSX support.
+ETD-1587 [reports] Time test value in the Tax Statement Summary.

+### Improvements
+ETD-339 [account] More attached files in the contact form.
+ETD-1156 [asset accounts] Asset Accounts mobile layout optimization.
+ETD-1158 [reports] Reports mobile layout optimization.
+ETD-1159 [organizations] Organizations & Help mobile layout optimization.
+ETD-1256 [connectors] Improvements to the blockchain connector interface.
+ETD-1396 [account] Pricing plans.
+ETD-1398 [subscriptions] Control and display of price plans.
+ETD-1435 [pricing] Set Up Subscription.
+ETD-1462 [pairs] Add new symbols 24/11.
+ETD-1469 [asset accounts] The number of transactions is not displayed.
+ETD-1471 [transactions] New columns Created and Updated in the transaction list.
+ETD-1474 [account] User Account Upgrade Subscription Tab.
+ETD-1486 [subscription] ThankYou & Something went wrong pages.
+ETD-1487 [connectors] Logging a user who created a manual action to synchronize a container.
+ETD-1488 [subscriptions] User migration to new plans system.
+ETD-1507 [pairs] Add new symbols 25/01.
+ETD-1515 [transactions] Unification of names and inputs in transaction details.
+ETD-1524 [pairs] Add new symbols 25/01.
+ETD-1526 [account] Save consent to terms of use.
+ETD-1527 [subscriptions] Information modals on the expiry of the original price plans.
+ETD-1532 [subscriptions] Add new Enterprise plan.
+ETD-1591 [subscriptions] Improved price plan comparison.
+ETD-1602 [transactions] For Stake and Unstake transactions, do not write zero values for Unit Price and Total on the transaction sheet.

+### Bug Fixes
+ETD-1401 [connectors] Coinmate.API don't connect.
+ETD-1448 [errors] Cannot add a manually entered transaction.
+ETD-1461 [portfolio] Wrong date for balance display.
+ETD-1468 [transactions] Unwritten value of Source in column.
+ETD-1475 [transactions] Duplicate transactions in Coinbase API.
+ETD-1476 [connectors] Duplicate transactions in ETH blockchain.
+ETD-1477 [transactions] Deposit and Withdrawal PRO transactions are not recorded - Coinbase API and CSV.
+ETD-1479 [accounting-setings] The money-on-the-go account should only show FIAT sub-accounts.
+ETD-1482 [portfolios] Portfolio does not load.
+ETD-1484 [portfolio] Rounding of FIAT currencies.
+ETD-1485 [transactions] Deleting transactions in the container is too slow.
+ETD-1505 [support] Unable to send contact form.
+ETD-1509 [organizations] Application error when activating a link from an invitation to join an organization.
+ETD-1510 [organizations] Only an existing member of the organization can become an owner of the organization.
+ETD-1512 [login] Password reset link is broken.
+ETD-1513 [support] Attachments from support form cannot be opened.
+ETD-1516 [connectors] API connection with ETH connector cannot be created.
+ETD-1520 [imports] CSV from Kraken is not loading correctly.
+ETD-1521 [connectors] Incorrect currency pair designation in Binance API.
+ETD-1522 [users] The account displays error conditions to the user.
+ETD-1525 [subscription] Corrections to wording on the price plan comparison page.
+ETD-1533 [organizations] Creating a new organisation will not save it.
+ETD-1534 [containers] When importing a CSV file, the loader on the container is not terminated.
+ETD-1535 [connectors] Coinmate API can´t connect.
+ETD-1536 [subscriptions] Change plan selection when creating a new organization.
+ETD-1541 [portfolios] Dashboard error - resource is null.
+ETD-1544 [connectors] Binance API form is not working.
+ETD-1567 [frontend] Dashboard request does not start.
+ETD-1572 [connectors] Display the correct user in LOG.
+ETD-1581 [organizations] Transactional email with organization owner transfer does not display correct pricing plans.
+ETD-1583 [subscriptions] If the Free plan is active, set the Add-ons configuration button inactive.
+ETD-1586 [subscriptions] Plan selection shows the active Free plan when the Obsolete Free plan is active.
+ETD-1592 [portfolio] Asset account balances are not read.
+ETD-1593 [user-account] A newly created user is not asked to fill in tax residency.
+ETD-1598 [portfolios] Show the costing method of an existing portfolio when the current tax rule no longer supports that method.
+ETD-1599 [portfolios] The link to the source portfolio of balances opens the current portfolio, not the source portfolio.
+ETD-1600 [portfolio] Invalid currency of the realized profit from the time test in a closed position.
+ETD-1604 [transactions] When duplicating a transaction, the daily rate of the transaction must not be automatically loaded.
+ETD-1605 [frontend] Padding the footer from the page content.
+ETD-1606 [subscription] Disable plan selection buttons.

 ## Version 2025.02.142010

 New cryptocurrency time test tax rule for the Czech Republic.